asprenger/MLflow_introduction/README.md

  * GraphDef definition
  * Event files for training and evaluation

-In folder `exported_model` is also the MLFLow Model that has been created by `train_estimator.py`.
+In folder `exported_model` is also the MLflow Model that has been created by `train_estimator.py`.

-## MLFlow Model
+## MLflow Model

-[MLflow Model](https://www.mlflow.org/docs/latest/models.html) is a standardized packaging format for machine learning models.
+[MLflow Model](https://www.MLflow.org/docs/latest/models.html) is a standardized packaging format for machine learning models.

 Each MLflow Model is a directory containing arbitrary files, together with an MLmodel file in the root of the directory that stores meta-data.

-A MLFlow Model can define multiple *flavors* that the model can be used with.
+A MLflow Model can define multiple *flavors* that the model can be used with.
 A flavour acts as an adapter between the model and a specific framework or tool.
 Built-in flavors are:

  * Python function